--Butter: You will need ½ cup of softened butter, this is equal to one stick.
+Butter: You will need ½ cup of softened butter, this is equal to one stick, for this recipe.

--Shortening: Use ½ cup of butter-flavored shortening to help give these cookies more fats needed to stay moist.
+Shortening: Use ½ cup of butter-flavored shortening to give these cookies more fats to stay moist.

--Brown sugar: Adding in 1 cup of packed light brown sugar will make the cookies chewy and give a nice depth of flavor.
+Brown sugar: Adding in 1 cup of packed light brown sugar will give the cookies a nice depth of flavor.

--Pudding mix: You will need 1 small (3.4-ounce) sized box of vanilla-flavored pudding mix (just the dry stuff!)
+Pudding mix: You will need one small (3.4-ounce) sized box of vanilla-flavored pudding mix.

--Flour: For the base of the cookie dough you will need 1 ½ cups of all-purpose flour.
+Flour: For the structural base of the cookies you will need 1 ½ cups of all-purpose flour.

--Craisins: You will need 1 ¾ cups of craisins so that there is plenty for every cookie.
+Craisins: You need 1 ¾ cups of craisins so that there is plenty for every cookie.

 How to Make Oatmeal Craisin Cookies